-See "Specifying the Transport Used to Invoke the Web Service" on page 2-24 for guidelines to follow when specifying this element.
+See Section 2.4.1, "Specifying the Transport Used to Invoke the Web Service" for guidelines to follow when specifying this element.

-You can use the <WlhttpTransport> child element when generating both JAX-WS and JAX-RPC Web Services.
+You can use the <WlHttpTransport> child element when generating both JAX-WS and JAX-RPC Web Services.

 See Figure 2-1 for a visual description of where this element fits in the jwsc element hierarchy.
-See "Examples" on page 2-28 for examples of using the element.
+See Section 2.4.6, "Examples" for examples of using the element.